wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

-**Web template** is a very simple entity with only the following attributes available.
+**Web template** is a simple entity with only the following attributes available.

 * **Name**.
 When template is included in other content, or extended by other templates, it is referred to by this name.
 * **Source**.
 The source content of the template.
 It can be a static text, HTML fragment, or, most often, a layout using Liquid.